Engineering Ignorance Defined II

 I really hate the term "2D Drawing".
 What other kind of drawings are there beside 2D.

-Drawing: A description of the part or assembly presented by non-associated orthographically projected views.
+Drawing: A description of the part or assembly created by disassociated orthographically projected views.

-In 1982 I was introduced to Computervision CADDS 4 3D CAD system.
+In 1982 I was introduced to Computervision CADDS ( Computervision Automated Design and Drafting System) 4 3D CAD system.
 The selling point of this system was we could modeling in 3D wireframe and then generate documents from the model.
 When we would change the model the document would change.

 Why do I call them documents?
 They were not drawings.
 We did not draw anything we modeled in 3D.